-Someone recently shared in one of our ICAP Facebook groups that she was trying to tackle too many tasks in one day.
+Someone recently shared in our Members’ Studio that she was trying to tackle too many tasks in one day.
 She added that she tended to overestimate her available time.
 That meant she was moving uncompleted tasks from one day into the next day’s list.
 The end result was making new lists and wasting time and energy.
 She was not alone with this confession, confusion, and remorse.

 How do you decide when to say yes and when to say no?
 How do you get control on what to put on your plate?

 Quantity is about how much you put on your plate.